bamoah30/bamoah30/README.md

 🦄 **Identity Statement:**
 I'm Building Intelligent Systems That Move, Think, and Adapt - One Line of Code, One Insight, One Iteration At A Time.
-My long-term goal is to become a **Futuristic Unicorn Engineer**: someone who blends mechanical depth with intelligent software to create scalable, interpretable, and impactful solutions.
+My long-term goal is to become ** AI + ROBOTIC ENGINEER**: someone who blends mechanical depth with intelligent software to create scalable, interpretable, and impactful solutions.

 ---